SHAREHOLDER DISPUTE LAWYER

 The Court Process

+Shareholders involved in a dispute may apply to the Court under section 461(1)(k) of the Act to wind up a company on just and equitable grounds.
+Courts are generally reluctant to order a wind-up, especially if the company is solvent.
+However, in cases of irreparable breakdowns, a winding-up order may be granted.
 Courts are, however, extremely reluctant to grant such applications to wind up a company especially if the company in question is solvent.
 See for example the decision in International Hospitality Concepts Pty Ltd v National Marketing Concepts Inc (No 2) (1994) 18 ACSR 603.
-Note however, that even in cases where the Courts have held that the appropriate remedy is to wind up the company, they do also, in most cases, adjourn or suspend its order to allow the parities to reach a compromise before the formal order is made.
+Note however, that even in cases where the Courts have held that the appropriate remedy is to wind up the company, they do also, in most cases, adjourn or suspend its order to allow the parties to reach a compromise before the formal order is made.

 Common legal remedies to Shareholders Disputes

-In considering the tactics which can be used to resolve a Shareholders Dispute, it is common that an aggrieved party consider the remedies provided in section 461(k) and section 232 of the Act:
+In considering the tactics that can be used to resolve a Shareholders Dispute, it is common that an aggrieved party consider the remedies provided in section 461(k) and section 232 of the Act:

 Winding up on just and equitable grounds – section 461(k) of the Act